nkasica/Image-Classification-Model/README.md

 Note: If you want to be able to run this program on your computer's GPU, use `pip install tensorflow[and cuda]` instead

 ### Usage
-You can load my trained model by downloading `catsanddogs.keras` from the "model" folder and import it using keras.models.load_model.
-Alternatively, you can download the code and play around with the model's parameters to create new ones!
+You can load my trained model by downloading `catsanddogs.keras` from the "model" directory and import it using keras.models.load_model.
+Alternatively, you can download the code and play around with the model's parameters and datset to create new ones.
+You can easily train this model on any different binary dataset by replacing the directories in the "data" directory with you own images!